About -> Me

 Where I'm At Now

 I've been at Milwaukee Tool for over four years.
 I'm a Milwaukee native, and I've always rooted for the company.
 I used Milwaukee tools long before I worked here.
-The role came through a friend's referral, and it aligned perfectly with my interest in dotNet.
+The role came through a friend's referral, and it aligned perfectly with my interest in dotNET.

 Beyond the Keyboard

 When I'm not coding, I'm tinkering in other ways.
-I boulder (indoor rock climbing w/o ropes) often at Wisconsin gyms, and I built my own climbing wall in my basement.
+I boulder (indoor rock climbing without ropes) often at Wisconsin gyms, and I built my own climbing wall in my basement.
 I somewhat frequent Chicago to try different gyms as well.
 I was a collegiate pole vaulter, and was able to translate much of that talent to climbing.

 I have a 1990 Nissan that I wrench on, and I prefer to do all my own house and car maintenance.
 I have a PC setup under my floor.
 I like doing things myself.
 I find satisfaction in handling my own needs and understanding how things work.